MicrosoftDocs/appcenter-docs/docs/distribution/codepush/react-native.md

 | `SliderIOS` | `maximumTrackImage`, `minimumTrackImage`, `thumbImage`, `trackImage` |
 | `Video`     | `source`                                                             |

-We'll update this list as new core components are released, which support referencing assets, to ensure users know what exactly they can expect to update using CodePush.
+We will update this list as new core components are released, which support referencing assets, to ensure users know what exactly they can expect to update using CodePush.

 ## Getting Started

-Once you've followed the general purpose ["getting started"](~/distribution/codepush/index.md) instructions for setting up your CodePush account, you can start CodePush-ifying your React Native app by running the following command from within your app's root directory:
+Once you have followed the general purpose ["getting started"](~/distribution/codepush/index.md) instructions for setting up your CodePush account, you can start CodePush-ifying your React Native app by running the following command from within your app's root directory:

 ```shell
 npm install --save react-native-code-push